 Nytjaland (The Icelandic Farmland Database).
 OA is project leader.
 The project aims to use satellite images to classify all Icelandic surfaces into several vegetation classes, and to gather farmland boundaries as possible.
 The project was initiated in 2000, funded directly by the government and by competitive research funds.
 The results are a detailed land cover database used for a variety of purposes, both research and development, and administration and reporting such as part of the IGLUD database used for reporting to the UN-FCCC.

-Campaign to make information on agricultural subsidies public OA has campaigned successfully under the Freedom of information Act to make public information about agricultural subsidies and related materials (cross-compliance etc).
+Campaign to make information on agricultural subsidies public OA has campaigned successfully under the Freedom of information Act to make information about agricultural subsidies and related materials (cross-compliance etc) as open public information.
 Legal appeals (a long road) were successful, making the information public (2020).

 Boards, awards etc

 The Nordic Council “Nature and Environmental Award” 1998.
 On behalf of the project Jarðvegsvernd.